Personal Financial Planning Careers

 Day to Day Tasks to be done by Personal Financial Planners:

-- Follow-up with clients on plans, monitor successes and inform about any modifications which is required in their investment portfolio.
+- Follow-up with clients on plans monitor successes and information about any modifications which are required in their investment portfolio.

 - Assist clients with estate management, tax returns, planning budgets, or other financial tasks.

-- Guide and advise clients through financial self-analysis, including goal setting and strategise to reach financial goals.
+- Guide and advise clients on financial self-analysis, including goal setting and strategise to reach financial goals.

 In short, the planner has to advise clients in creating personal budgets, control expenditures, and create wealth.